______________

 "What a thrilling story of wartime survival!
 Mel Laytner has unraveled the secrets of his father’s past, balancing a son’s love and admiration with a reporter’s commitment to the facts.
 Chasing after hidden diamonds and digging up damning Nazi documents, Laytner weaves a tale of courage and luck that brings to life an unforgettable cast of characters.
 A great detective story — and an important work of history."

-— ANN KIRSCHNER, author of Sala’s Gift
+— ANN KIRSCHNER, author of

 “...A compelling blend of memoir and historical research, beautifully written.
 Laytner’s deeply personal story is an important addition to Holocaust literature, but will also resonate with a general audience as a historical detective story...
 Along the way he ponders how do we know what we know about history, and the lives of those who made it or were brutalized by it?
-How does one understand the ethical (and unethical) choices made by victims and victimizers alike?”
+How does one understand the ethical (and unethical) choices made by victims and victimizers alike?” —KENNETH S. STERN, director, Bard Center for the Study of Hate,

 "I know of no other work that so eloquently combines a dogged search for a Nazi paper trail of evidence and a son’s reconciliation with his family’s Holocaust legacy.
 What They Didn’t Burn is not only an engaging piece of rigorous research, but also a harrowing and heartwarming personal saga of discovery.”

 " . . . a gripping detective story of a savvy journalist uncovering ‘what they didn’t burn.’
-This beautifully written and deeply felt book, a powerful tribute to his father’s fortitude, also serves as a reminder that the long shadow of the Nazi past stretches over generations.
+This beautifully written and deeply felt book, a powerful tribute to his father’s fortitude, also serves as a reminder that the long shadow of the Nazi past stretches over generations.”

 "Mel Laytner’s book is remarkable. ...
 He puts his readers into every scene, astonishing us with surprises ...Never forget the Holocaust.
 You will never forget Laytner’s book as well.”